FoxxMD/blog/_posts/2024-07-01-lan-reverse-proxy-https.md

 ![Judge Judy](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExdGdtdG9taGswZnlmMXhtbm5uMHdhZHlkOGVkamtzcTFsdHBidnRkdyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/mvqyWf1zhuyB2/giphy.gif){:height="300" }
 _I'm David Blaine and the Cheez-its are your containers, it's *magic*_

 There you have it.
 LAN-only SSL with no private network details leaked and auto generated subdomain proxies, all using portable docker containers.
-Enjoy bragging to all your publicly-exposed loser-friends using cloudflare tunnels!
+Enjoy bragging to all your publicly-exposed, neanderthal friends using cloudflare tunnels!

 ## Recipes